A quadratic algorithm for road coloring: An algorithm for finding a synchronized coloring

-Trahtman's algorithm for finding a synchronized coloring of an aperiodic automaton $\A$ consists in finding an equivalent automaton $\A'$ of $\A$ that has a stable pair $(s,t)$, then in recursively finding a synchronized coloring $\B'$ for the quotient automaton $\B$ by the congruence generated by $(s,t)$, and finally in lifting up this coloring into the initial automaton as follows.
-If there is an edge $(p,\ell,q)$ in $\A$ but no edge $(\bar{p},\ell,\bar{q})$ in $\B'$, then there is an edge $(\bar{p},c,\bar{q})$ in $\B'$ with $\ell\neq c$.
-Then we flip the labels of the two edges labeled $\ell$ and $c$ going out of $p$ in $\A$.
-The algorithm is described in the following pseudocode, where the procedure \textsc{FindStablePair}, which finds a stable pair of states in any aperiodic automaton of size at least 2, is described in the next section.
+Trahtman's algorithm for finding a synchronized coloring of an aperiodic automaton $\A$ consists in finding an equivalent automaton $\A'$ of $\A$ which has at least one stable pair $(s,t)$, then in recursively finding a synchronized coloring $\B'$ for the quotient automaton $\B$ by the congruence generated by $(s,t)$, and finally in lifting up this coloring to the initial automaton as follows.
+If there is an edge $(p,c,q)$ in $\A$ but no edge $(\bar{p},c,\bar{q})$ in $\B'$, then there is an edge $(\bar{p},d,\bar{q})$ in $\B'$ with $c\neq d$.
+Then we flip the labels of the two edges labeled $c$ and $d$ going out of $p$ in $\A$.

+The algorithm for finding a synchronized coloring is described in the following pseudocode.
+The procedure \textsc{FindStablePair}, which finds an equivalent automaton which has a stable pair of states, is described in the next section.
+The procedure \textsc{Merge} computes the quotient of an automaton by the stable congruence generated by a stable pair of states.
+The procedure \textsc{Update} updates some data needed for the computation as described in Section~\ref{section.update}.